omegaup/ofmi-archive/2023/dia-1/ofmi-2023-explorador/statements/en.markdown

 # Input

-In the first line, two numbers $N$ y $M$, which represent the width and height of the room.
+In the first line, two numbers $N$ and $M$, which represent the width and height of the room.

 In the following $N$ lines, $M$ numbers that indicate the direction to which each tile points: `0` for North, `1` for East, `2` for South, and `3` for West.